differential-network-analysis/dnaici/demo/README.md

 **Usage**: Gene expresion are the input to the module `DNAICI.preprocess_omics_map2hic()` when preprocessing multi-omics datasets.

-**Note**: MicroRNAs of genes in zero and one hour of E2 treated MCF7 cells were from literature [4](https://www.sciencedirect.com/science/article/pii/S0002944010600090), while RNA-Seq data in tamoxifen-resistant MCF7TR cells were obtained from [5](https://www.nature.com/articles/s41556-020-0514-z).
+**Note**: MicroRNAs of genes in zero and one hour of E2 treated MCF7 cells were from Ref [4](https://www.sciencedirect.com/science/article/pii/S0002944010600090), while RNA-Seq data in tamoxifen-resistant MCF7TR cells were obtained from Ref [5](https://www.nature.com/articles/s41556-020-0514-z).

 ## Nucleosome density